 Hisense 32A5600FTUK review: verdict

 In comparison to other TVs of this size and price, the Hisense 32A5600FTUK doesn’t compromise too much on picture quality.
 To keep the cost down, Hisense kept the TV's resolution low.
 Despite that, it manages to deliver strong, bright colours and comfortably picks up details in the image.
 It’ll be suitable for any type of content from TV dramas to Hollywood blockbusters.
 Similarly, you won’t get booming surround sound from the two 6W speakers, but you will get audio that will easily fill the room.

 Overall, the Hisense 32A5600FTUK is the perfect TV for a bedroom, office or small living room.
 You won’t get much better at this price, it’s fantastic value for money.

 Thanks to Box.co.uk for supplying our review unit.
 You can see Box's latest prices for the Hisense 32A5600FTUK here.

-Another 32 inch TV that won’t cost you the earth is the TCL 32ES568, it compromises slightly more on sound and picture quality yet manages to pack in even more sophisticated smart features through Android TV.
-With the Google Assistant, Chromecast and Voice Search, this may be a better choice for those who already have a Google ecosystem setup at home.
+With the Hisense now harder to obtain here are two sensible alternatives: first up, the TCL 32ES568, which compromises slightly more on sound and picture quality yet manages to pack in even more sophisticated smart features through Android TV.

-Looking for something slightly bigger and with better resolution capabilities?
-The Hisense A7500F (43A7500F) is a great cheap 4K TV with a 43-inch screen with all the benefits of of the VIDAA system.
+Second in line, with a slightly bigger panel and better resolution, is the Hisense A7500F (43A7500F).
+It's a great cheap 4K TV with a 43-inch screen with all the benefits of of the VIDAA system.